-Education First Cambodia began supporting 12 students in 2015, and currently supports 30 exceptional young women pursuing their Bachelor’s Degree at the Royal University of Phnom Penh.
+Education First Cambodia began supporting 12 students in 2015, and currently supports 30 exceptional young women, including a blind student, who are pursuing their Bachelor’s Degree at the Royal University of Phnom Penh.

 Because the commitment and abilities of the students have already been demonstrated, little oversight of the students is needed.
 And because of Education First Cambodia’s partnership with the Royal University of Phnom Penh, staff and administrative expenses are exceedingly low.
 As a result, virtually all contributions directly benefit the students, whose education costs less than 2% of what it would cost to support a university student in the U.S.

 In just its first three years, Education First Cambodia has already had great success.
 100% of its first class of 12 Women Scholars graduated university with top grades, much-improved English and computer skills, and greatly improved self-confidence, critical thinking and presentation skills, and all are now pursuing their careers or graduate studies.
 A few of the Women Scholars have excelled even more.
-One won a full scholarship to study in the U.S. starting in 2019, and is currently working at an environmental nonprofit.
-Another was selected for overseas graduate studies in Medical Physics and is currently working at a major hospital.
-A third received a four-year full scholarship to study Environmental Engineering in Thailand.
+One won a full scholarship to study in the U.S. and is currently working at an environmental nonprofit; a second will receive a full scholarship to the U.S. if she scores high enough on the SATs and an English placement exam.
+A third was one of only four students in Cambodia awarded a Honda Motor Company scholarship for young scientists.
+A fourth is currently working at a major hospital with a medical physicist.
+Another received a four-year full scholarship to study Environmental Engineering in Thailand.
 Another was selected by the U.S. Embassy for a prestigious internship with the Center for Disease Control.
-Four students were selected for programs in Japan on biodiversity, biology and physics; one student was chosen to participate in the Asian Youth Forum in Vietnam; and two students were among the three Environmental Science majors selected to compete for a Honda Motor Company scholarship for young scientists.
+Many have been selected for programs in Japan on topics such as biodiversity, biology and physics, and one student was chosen to participate in the Asian Youth Forum in Vietnam.
 Others worked as instructors at a private university or secured internships with a law firm, research institute or non-profit organizations.

-In the future Education First Cambodia will establish a dormitory and leadership center where these talented young women can live, study and bond into a network that will support each other throughout their careers.
-At the leadership center Education First Cambodia will expand the English, computer training and critical thinking it provides, add classes on current events and life skills, assist the students to find career-building internships, invite speakers who can both educate and inspire, and help the brightest of the students secure scholarships to pursue graduate studies overseas.
+In 2019, Education First Cambodia established a dormitory and leadership center where these talented young women can live, study, and bond into a network that will support each other throughout their careers.
+Education First Cambodia is also using the leadership center to expand the critical thinking and other training it provides, assist the students to find career-building internships, invite speakers who can both educate and inspire, and help the brightest of the students secure scholarships to pursue graduate studies overseas.